crufters/actio/docs/README.md

 in this folder.

-To run a given you can do
+To run a given example you can do

 ```sh
 npx ts-node --esm ./basic.ts